XMypuK/zx-dream/README.md

 - ROM with page switching 48/Turbo/128/TR-DOS
 - RAM with the total amount of 512 KB.
 Implemented according to the Pentagon scheme (via the port #7FFD)
 - Beta Disk interface
+- Tape player
 - display with the capability to switch the source memory page: 5 or 7 (via the port #7FFD)
 - 40-key keyboard
 - Kempston-mouse (virtual control)
 - Programmable sound generator AY-3-891x/YM2149 (+ Beeper, + Turbo Sound) (Requires high performance system.
 Edge or Chrome are recommended.)

 Other capabilities:
+- loading TZX (including most of non-standard loaders) and TAP (and similar) tape formats
 - open and save images in TRD, FDI, SCL, TD0, UDI formats
 - open SNA, Z80 snapshots
 - save SNA snapshots